homeless shelters

 I was looking actively for jobs, and a colleague suggested that 360 was hiring.

-How is working with 360 Services different from to work you’ve done before?
+How is working with 360 Services different from work you’ve done before?

 The difference with my previous job was that I worked in customer service dealing with the public in a front line role.
 I didn’t have much communication with the management team.
 Whereas at 360 I’m in contact with the management team often.